spoorthiuk/spoorthiuk-datascience.github.io/about.md

 hide_description: true
 ---

+My name is Ibiene, and I am an Oil and Gas Engineer that loves data.
+As a Reservoir Engineer, my job is mainly interpreting large amounts of data to understand the reservoir to ensure that oil/gas wells are successful.
+I truly enjoyed optimizing workflows, analyzing data and extracting insights to move the business forward (my tools were mainly spreadsheets and Tableau).
+Then I got introduced to predictive modelling using Python (I started with R but ended up with Python), which opened up a new world.
+So naturally, I decided to lean into it and deepen my knowledge of everything data.

-My name is Ibiene and I have a Petroleum Engineer.
-Somehow during my job I got a love for analyzing data and machine learning.
-This blog/portfolio shows the projects I am currently working on plus others in progress.
-It has been an exciting journey for me so far and I plan to keep adding to this!
+This blog/portfolio shows the projects I have completed, projects in progress and a documentation of my learnings as I go deeper into this world.
+It has been an exciting journey, and I plan to keep adding to it!